anz-bank/vscode-sysl/README.md

 ## Release Notes

+## 0.52.0

+- Add renderer support for "table" views based on [opentable](https://github.com/swsvindland/opentable), an OSS fork of [Handsontable](https://handsontable.com/).
+- Send view models to LSP plugins on open.
+- Exclude `~ignore` tagged elements from integration diagram.
+- Use `LayeredDigraphLayout` for integration and ERD diagrams.

 ## 0.50.0

 - Show progress notification while fetching network plugins, and error message for plugins that fail to start.